 Since an upper cervical adjustment is performed in the manner described above, many patients report that the experience of having an adjustment is very easy and comfortable.
 In fact, many patients report that all they felt was a light tap.
 There is no feeling of pop, no cracking sound, and no uncomfortable muscle tightening during the adjustment.
 Specialized adjusting tables are used to accomplish an upper cervical adjustment, which is another reason why you should seek a qualified professional for cervical adjustments.

 What are the risks of upper cervical adjustments?

 There are very few risks associated with upper cervical adjustments.
 It is very rare for a patient to experience an adverse reaction to an upper cervical adjustment.
 The most commonly reported side effect of an adjustment is mild muscle soreness.
 Upper cervical doctors are some of the most conservative in the chiropractic profession, which means that they only adjust the upper neck when it is necessary.

 A primary goal of upper cervical care is to perform an adjustment that will last for as long as possible, rather than having conventional manipulation performed frequently.
 In this way, the goal of an upper cervical adjustment is the get the best possible result with the fewest amount of adjustments possible.
 This leads to improved structural stability, decreased healthcare costs, and continued progress without depending on frequent chiropractic adjustments.

 My Doctor says that neck adjustments can cause strokes, is that true?

-Currently there are no scientific studies that conclude that an upper cervical adjustment causes stroke.
-There have been events reported where an aggressive spinal manipulation was performed on a patient with a stroke in progress, leading to some of the misconceptions surrounding adjustments.
+Currently, there are no scientific studies that conclude that an upper cervical adjustment causes a stroke.
+There have been events reported where an aggressive spinal manipulation was performed on a patient with a stroke in progress, leading to some misconceptions surrounding adjustments.
 Most healthcare professionals are familiar with conventional spinal manipulation and have less experience working with qualified upper cervical chiropractors.